toddlerCoder007/StockV2/lesson.md

   }
 ```

->CSS inside a module is available only for the component that imports it, therefore you there is no risk global name conflicts.
+CSS code inside a module is available only for the component that imports it, therefore you there is no risk global name conflicts.